 A. Simplest model of the clarinet

 We have already given a schematic description of how a clarinet mouthpiece works, back in section 8.5.
 That description was qualitatively correct, but now we can look at a version based on explicit modelling.
 Figure 1 shows a sketch.
 The reed is a tapered, flexible piece of natural cane or synthetic material, which is clamped against the rigid tube wall.
 The player seals their lips around the mouthpiece and reed, and they blow air in.
 As indicated in the sketch, there is a concentrated air jet in the narrow gap, then inside the mouthpiece it breaks up into turbulent eddies and dissipates the kinetic energy.
+(Look back at Figs. 1 and 2 in section 11.2 for a reminder about laminar and turbulent flows: the concentrated air jet is laminar in the narrow gap past the reed tip.)
 For the purposes of this simple description, we will assume that the pressure inside the player’s mouth is simply constant.
 This is not always true, though, in real performance: expert players may manipulate the resonances of their vocal tract to make subtle adjustments.